Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 11

 for you to see.
 To show the Class

-Gilt Bar.The 1st class had a
+Gilt Star.The 1st Class has a

-Bronze palm leaf - there are
+bronze palm leaf – there are

-several other each with
+several other classes each with

 a distinctive sign.